Narani-bit/DeepphysEnhanced/README.md

 ### 2. `DeepPhysEnhanced.py`

 * Contains the full **Python implementation** of the DeepPhysEnhanced model.
-* Enhances the original DeepPhys with a three-branch architecture integrating signals from POS+GREEN channel-based branch
+* Enhances the original DeepPhys with a three-branch architecture
 * Incorporates an attention mechanism to fuse information from all three sources.

 ### 3. `videos.zip`